How To Recognize A Pathological Liar: Spotting A Personality Disorder Or Other Signs

 If you suspect your friend, spouse, or loved one is a pathological liar, knowing what signs to look for can help you figure out how to deal with pathological liar.

-Pathological vs. compulsive
+Pathological vs. compulsive liars

 Lying can come in many forms, such as innocuous lies that are harmless known as white lies or exaggerations when we enhance a true story to make it more interesting.
 Just as there are different types of lies, the same holds true for types of people who lie.
 For example, pathological and compulsive are two terms that often get used interchangeably in conversation when describing a liar.
 In reality, they are quite distinct from each other.

 Compulsive liars typically show tell-tale signs of lying, such as sweating, nervous stuttering, and avoiding eye contact.
 Some of these kinds of liars learn the habit of lying early in life, and it is simple to learn how to identify compulsive liars due to the indicators and characteristics.
-Compulsive liars may have been put in situations in their childhood that made lying a necessity, and the lies becomes a habit.
+Compulsive liars may have been put in situations in their childhood that made lying a necessity, and the lies become a habit.
 If a person experienced physical abuse or emotional abuse, they have learned to lie compulsively as a coping mechanism.
 In this case, encouraging them to seek professional help may lead them on a path to healing.

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.